 Tax losses are quarantined in the trust and cannot be distributed to unit holders.
-They can be carried forward for offset against future income and capital gains subject to satisfying the trust loss recoupment tests (these provisions do not apply to capital losses however), the most important of which is a greater than 50% continuity of ownership test.
+They can be carried forward for offset against future income and capital gains subject to satisfying the trust loss recoupment tests, the most important of which is a greater than 50% continuity of ownership test.
 A trust that does not satisfy the requisite trust loss tests cannot offset those income losses in future years.
 There is no loss carry-back.
+Capital losses can only be offset against capital gains derived by the trust.
+There are no loss recoupment rules that need to be satisfied in order to utilise capital losses.

 An Australian resident property trust is generally not subject to any domestic withholding tax on income earned in Australia.
-However the property trust may have tax deducted from its income in accordance with section 4 below, if it is a beneficiary of another trust.

-Tax offsets for foreign withholding tax deducted from foreign income will attach to distributions of foreign income made by the property trust to unit holders.
+Tax offsets for foreign withholding tax deducted from foreign income derived by the property trust will attach to distributions of foreign income made by the trust to unit holders.
 The relevant portion of the foreign tax offsets will be available for offset against tax on foreign income of the property trust if the trustee is subject to tax on that amount as discussed above.